 Michael Adams, MD, Clinician Educator Track

 Internal Medicine and Medicine/Pediatrics residents apply during their intern year.
-They will participate in a teaching curriculum during their second and third years.
-Additionally, they will benefit from close mentoring relationships and engage in a scholarly project related to clinical education.
-Participants will gain important firsthand teaching experience during their third year and will rotate in a dedicated month-long teaching elective (ARGY).
+They participate in a teaching curriculum during their second and third years.
+Additionally, they benefit from close mentoring relationships and engage in a scholarly project related to clinical education.
+Participants gain important firsthand teaching experiences during their third year and rotate in a dedicated month-long teaching elective (ARGY).

 The love of teaching is deeply built into the culture at Georgetown.
 The program is named in honor of Dr. Michael “Mike” Adams, Georgetown’s former Internal Medicine Program Director, who inspired countless medical students and residents at Georgetown through his energetic and compassionate teaching and leadership.
 Dr. Adams was truly a skilled clinician educator whose impact continues to live on at Georgetown.

 To foster the development of residents as educators and leaders via didactics, hands-on teaching experiences, scholarship, and close mentorship in order to become confident and skilled clinical educators.

-The MACE Program is open to Internal Medicine and Medicine/Pediatrics residents with an application due on January 1 of his or her PGY 1 year.
+The MACE Program is open to Internal Medicine and Medicine/Pediatrics residents with applications due on January 1 of PGY-1 year.
 Acceptances are announced by February 1.
-The core curriculum will begin during the PGY 2 year.
+The core curriculum will begin during the PGY-2 year.

-- Apply for membership in the GUMC Teaching Academy for the Health Sciences
+- Application for Protege membership in the GUMC Teaching Academy for the Health Sciences

 - Clinical Teaching Experiences that culminate in the month long Argy Teaching Elective as a PGY-3

 - Scholarly Project (a.k.a. “capstone”)

 - Mentorship with a resident-nominated Clinician Educator Faculty member

 - Partnership with the Allan J. Goody, MD, Bedside Rounding Program and Allan J. Goody, MD, Visiting Professorship in Medical Education